×

 • Merchandise > Exports to third world economies in Sub-Saharan Africa > % of total merchandise > Exports: Merchandise exports to third world economies in Sub-Saharan Africa are the sum of merchandise exports from the reporting economy to third world economies in the Sub-Saharan Africa region according to World Bank classification of economies as of July 1, 2009.
 Data are as a percentage of total merchandise exports by the economy.
 Data are computed only if at least half of the economies in the partner country group had non-missing data."

-• Merchandise > Exports to third world economies in Europe and Central Asia > % of total merchandise exp: Merchandise exports to third world economies in Europe and Central Asia are the sum of merchandise exports from the reporting economy to third world economies in the Europe and Central Asia region according to World Bank classification of economies as of July 1, 2009.
+• Merchandise > Exports to third world economies in South Asia > % of total merchandise > Exports: Merchandise exports to third world economies in South Asia are the sum of merchandise exports from the reporting economy to third world economies in the South Asia region according to World Bank classification of economies as of July 1, 2009.
 Data are as a percentage of total merchandise exports by the economy.
 Data are computed only if at least half of the economies in the partner country group had non-missing data."

-• Merchandise > Exports to third world economies in East Asia and Pacific > % of total merchandise expor: Merchandise exports to third world economies in East Asia and Pacific are the sum of merchandise exports from the reporting economy to third world economies in the East Asia and Pacific region according to World Bank classification of economies as of July 1, 2009.
-Data are as a percentage of total merchandise exports by the economy.
+• Merchandise > Exports to third world economies outside region > % of total merchandise > Exports: Merchandise exports to third world economies outside region are the sum of merchandise exports from the reporting economy to other third world economies in other World Bank regions according to the World Bank classification of economies as of July 1, 2009.
+Data are expressed as a percentage of total merchandise exports by the economy.
 Data are computed only if at least half of the economies in the partner country group had non-missing data."

 • Exports of goods and services > Current US$ per capita: Exports of goods and services (current US$).
 Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
 Data are in current U.S. dollars.
 Figures expressed per capita for the same year.